-Assets: include existing pipelines connecting major industrial hub connecting Scotland to mainland Europe, early wind and tidal electrolytic hydrogen production in Orkney, Aberdeen Hydrogen Hub.
+Assets: existing pipelines that could be repurposed, connecting major industrial hub Scotland to mainland Europe, early wind and tidal electrolytic hydrogen production in Orkney, Aberdeen Hydrogen Hub.

-Investment opportunities: at the power station for CCS in Peterhead.
+Investment opportunities: power station for CCS in Peterhead

-Investment opportunities: the hydrogen super-hub in the port of Southampton is a key investment opportunity at the Solent cluster.
+Investment opportunities: hydrogen super-hub in the port of Southampton

-Assets: include existing underground hydrogen storage and Teesside Freeport.
+Assets: existing underground hydrogen storage and Teesside Freeport

-Investment opportunities: include a first of its kind Hydrogen Transport Hub at Tees Valley.
+Investment opportunities: first-of-its-kind Hydrogen Transport Hub at Tees Valley

-Assets: include empty gas and salt caverns for hydrogen storage and Equinor’s H2H Saltend.
+Assets: empty gas and salt caverns for hydrogen storage and Equinor’s H2H Saltend

-Investment opportunities: include shared hydrogen pipeline and Green hydrogen projects such as Gigastack and Keadby Hydrogen Power Station
+Investment opportunities: shared hydrogen pipeline, green hydrogen projects such as Gigastack and Keadby Hydrogen Power Station

 Business and government support